earthly/website/blog/_posts/2021-03-12-on-yaml-discussions.md

 categories:
   - Articles
 author: Adam
+excerpt: "In this article, the author discusses the pitfalls of using YAML as a programming language and highlights the discussions that arose from their previous article on the topic.
+They explore alternative solutions, such as using full programming languages for configuration files, and provide insights from various online communities.
+If you're interested in the challenges of YAML and its impact on development, this article offers valuable insights and perspectives."
 ---
 My article about how [YAML makes a bad programming language](https://earthly.dev/blog/intercal-yaml-and-other-horrible-programming-languages/) [^1] generated a lot of great discussions online.